recurly/recurly-integration-examples/README.md

 These examples are meant to be run locally, allowing you to easily experiment with modifications and get running quickly.

-Simply clone this repository, and follow the instructions in one of the [API token usage examples](api) above.
+Simply clone this repository, read through the simple application code to familiarize yourself, and follow the startup instructions in one of the [API token usage examples](api) above.

+You'll want to adjust the code to fit your specific redirection and error handling needs, but the example applications are designed to perform essential API functions on first boot.

 [recurly-js]: https://github.com/recurly/recurly-js